 The SRG Information Present subfield indicates whether the SRG OBSS PD MIN Offset, SRG OBSS PD Max Offset, SRG BSS Color Bitmap and SRG Partial BSSID Bitmap subfields are present in the element.
 When this bit is set to 1, the SRG OBSS PD Min Offset, SRG OBSS PD Max Offset, SRG BSS Color Bitmap and SRG Partial BSSID Bitmap subfields are present.
 When this bit is set to 0, the SRG OBSS PD Min Offset, SRG OBSS PD Max Offset, SRG BSS Color Bitmap and SRG Partial BSSID Bitmap subfields are not present.

-The HESIGA_Spatial_reuse_value15_allowed subfield in the SR Control field indicates whether non-AP STAs that are associated with the AP that transmitted this element may set the TXVECTOR parameter SPATIAL_ REUSE to SRP_AND_NON-SRG-OBSS-PD_PROHIBITED(#12232) SRP-based SR transmissions. (#11550)
+The HESIGA_Spatial_reuse_value15_allowed subfield in the SR Control field indicates whether non-AP STAs that are associated with the AP that transmitted this element may set the TXVECTOR parameter SPATIAL_ REUSE to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED(#12232) SRP-based SR transmissions.
+The subfield has the value of 0 or 1 and the interpretation of each of these values is described in 27.11.6 (SPATIAL_REUSE). (#11550)

 TGax editor: throughout TGax D2.0, change the permutations of SRP_AND_NON_SRG_OBSS_PD_PROHIBITED to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED, where the permutations are created by substituting any number of upper case letters with lower case letters and substituting any number of underscores with hyphens, and having no character between OBSS and PD. (#12232)